Product Identity··12 min read

 Trigger: Multi-SKU product lines, products with model or variant-specific features.

 Psychology: The most powerful word in direct response is still "your."
-A CTA that references the customer's specific product signals that what's waiting is tailored — not generic FAQ copy that applies to everyone and therefore feels like it applies to no one.
+A CTA that references the customer's specific product signals that what is waiting is tailored — not generic FAQ copy that applies to everyone and therefore feels like it applies to no one.
+Personalisation at the label level sets an expectation; the post-scan experience must fulfil it.

 Before After